Open-Source-Contributors-JSS/Hacktoberfest2019/README.md

 ###### At this point, you can now modify existing files or add new files to the project on your own branch.

-#### Make Changes Locally.
-Find the js folder, click on json files and open <pre>git-commands.json</pre> and add your favorite git command alongwith a two-three lines short description in the json file.
+#### Make Changes Locally.For ex.
+When making your beginner level contribution in this repository, find the js folder, click on json files and open <pre>git-commands.json</pre> and add your favorite git command alongwith a two-three lines short description in the json file.
 ###### Remember, json files follow a certain format, do not forget to add a comma before you start editing your block and it's good if you append a comma after finishing your block.

 ![git 4](https://user-images.githubusercontent.com/42115530/65821272-0d026580-e251-11e9-927a-82703f921a74.JPG)